Wizball: Reception

 The game has been heralded as one of the best ever original games to appear on the Commodore 64.
 It is noted for its originality and use of the C64 hardware via graphics, sound and general presentation.
 The control method has also been described as innovative, initially awkward, but adding to the playability when mastered.
 The readers of Retro Gamer in 2011 selected it as the second best game ever made for the platform:

 The game was awarded a Sizzler award in the July 1987 issue of Zzap!64 magazine with a rating of 96%, missing out on a "Gold Medal".
-In November the following year Wizball was selected by the same magazine the number one Shoot 'em Up for the Commodore 64, giving it a rating of 98% and a month later went on to be crowned the best game ever by Zzap!64, which Jon Hare has stated is one of his proudest career moments, but at the same time that they were disappointed by the sales of the title, attributing it to the marketing of Ocean Software.
+In November the following year, Wizball was selected by the same magazine the number one Shoot 'em Up for the Commodore 64, giving it a rating of 98%.
+A month later, it went on to be crowned the best game ever by Zzap!64, which Jon Hare has stated is one of his proudest career moments, but at the same time that they were disappointed by the sales of the title, attributing it to the marketing of Ocean Software.
+In 1993, Commodore Force ranked the game at number 15 on its list of the top 100 Commodore 64 games.